ihhub/penguinV/README.md

 - more basic functions and their implementations by SSE, AVX, NEON
 - Fourier transform

-The library does **NOT** provide such features as:
+The library does **NOT** have it's own image displaying code but you can refer to QT example.
-- load/save image from/to memory storage for some image formats
-- image conversion between image formats
-- image displaying
-- identification whether your PC supports CUDA, SSE, AVX, NEON.
-If your PC does not support some feature just do NOT use related files in your project :wink:

 In many cases when developers design their own image processing application they are facing problems with integration of third-party library into code.
 To minimize such drawbacks we are giving an option to write your own code for above situations.